Data and methods

 Industry interference

-This page provides information on the indicators of industry interference in the DRC, the tobacco market in 2021 and the market share of tobacco companies.
+This page presents information on the indicators of industry interference in the DRC, the tobacco market and the market share of tobacco companies.
 It also covers key myths and facts as well as the tactics used by the tobacco industry.
 Finally, a series of recommendations are proposed to reduce the extent of industry interference in the DRC.
 DGDA data, reports and articles were used for this theme.

 Morbidity